 I divided all of the constellations up by season to make them easier to reference when you’re going out to view the stars.

-You can get access to get all 88 constellation cards for free to print yourself at home.
+You can get access to get all 88 constellation cards to print yourself at home.
 My kids have already had so much fun going through all of them.

 You can also use a hole punch to turn these flashcards into a fun nighttime game with flash lights to make constellations inside, too!